Unlike the majority of states in America, it’s hard to say where exactly Massachusetts stands when it comes to gambling.

 If you are gambling online and win $5+, you could be fined twice of what you won.
 The same applies for if you lose $5 or more.

-Massachusetts is more interested in legalizing online sports betting, but hopefully, online casinos will follow shortly after.
+Massachusetts is more interested in legalizing online sports betting than online casino, leaving online casino players dissatisfied.

 Land-Based Casinos in Massachusetts